Compare Car Insurance Quotes in Real-Time and Save.

 Regularly check your credit reports from all three major bureaus.
 This allows you to verify that settled accounts are being reported correctly as "paid-in-full" or "settled for less than the full amount."
 Disputing any inaccuracies promptly is key to your credit's recovery.

 • Monitor your credit reports.
-Regularly check your reports from all three major bureaus—Experian, TransUnion, and Equifax—to identify and dispute any inaccuracies that could be hurting your score.
+Regularly obtain and review your free credit reports from all three major bureaus to identify and dispute inaccuracies or signs of fraud.

 • Establish automatic bill payments.
-Since payment history is the most significant factor in your score, setting up automatic payments ensures you never miss a due date.
+Since payment history is the most significant factor in your score, setting up automatic payments is a simple way to ensure you never miss a due date.

 • Reduce your credit utilization ratio.
-Aim to keep your credit card balances below 30% of your total available credit to show lenders you aren't overextended.
+Aim to keep your balance below 30% of your total credit limit, as high utilization can negatively impact your score.

 • Become an authorized user.
-Being added to a credit card account with a long, positive payment history can help improve your own score by association.
+Being added to a credit card account of someone with a strong payment history and low utilization can help build your own credit profile.

 • Diversify your credit mix.
-Lenders prefer to see a healthy mix of credit types, such as revolving credit (credit cards) and installment loans (auto or personal loans).
+Lenders favor a healthy mix of credit types, such as installment loans (like auto or student loans) and revolving credit (like credit cards).

 • Limit hard inquiries.
-Avoid applying for too many new credit accounts in a short period, as each application can cause a temporary dip in your score.
+Avoid applying for too much new credit at once, as multiple hard inquiries in a short period can temporarily lower your score.

 The Bottom Line